KatsuteDev/docs.katsute.dev/_includes/function/README.md

 ### resolve-name

+Returns either:

+ 1. The page title
+ 2. (if folder) the folder name
-Returns the resolved file name or title.
+ 3. (if file) the file name without extension

+Optional `raw` parameter to disable links.

 Example usage: